see ANNE BlOUNT

 EDITH LATIMER (c.1450-1518)

 Edith Latimer was the daughter of Sir Nicholas Latimer of Buckland Manor, Duntish, Dorset (c.1430-1505) and Joanna Hody.
-Her first husband was John Greene of Stotfold, Bedfordshire (d. before 1483), by whom she had two daughters, Cecily (d. before 1522) and Elizabeth (d. before 1512).
-She next married Sir John Mordaunt of Turvey, Bedfordshire (December 30, 1465-September 11, 1504) and was the mother of John, 1st baron Mordaunt (1490-August 18, 1562), Robert, William, and Joan.
-After his death, she married Sir John Carew.
+She married John Greene of Stotfold, Bedfordshire (d. before 1483).
+Their children were Cecily (d. before 1522) and Elizabeth (d. before 1512).
+Edith married Sir John Mordaunt of Turvey, Bedfordshire (December 30, 1465-September 11, 1504).
+Their children were John, 1st baron Mordaunt (1490-August 18, 1562), Robert, William, and Joan.
+Her third husband was Sir John Carew.
 Portrait: effigy in All Saints Church, Turvey, Bedfordshire.

 see KATHERINE PARR